 To illustrate this better, here are the maps from Eupedia (click to enlarge):

-I think that it is obvious that Kalash had a genetic heritage that originates on the Caucasus, not the ancient Macedonia.
+Therefore, it is obvious that Kalash had a genetic heritage that originates from the Caucasus, not ancient Macedonia.
 But when this migration could have had happened?

 The Aryans of Hindu Kush